 Biology = the study of living things

-Required Materials: It is necessary for you to purchase and bring the following materials with you each day the class meets:
+Required Materials: It’s necessary that you purchase and bring the following materials with you each day the class meets:

-7. Pens an Pencils - for every class!
+5. Pens and Pencils - for every class!

 Class Activities & Participation: 5-20 points